caltechads/botocraft/doc/source/overview/using.rst

   changes to the object, and then call ``save`` on the object.
 This calls ``update`` on the manager.
 * ``partial_update`` - instead of using ``update`` some models offer a ``partial_update``
   method.
-This allows ou to pass in the primary key for the model, plus any other keyword arguments that you want to update.
-For example, ``Model.objects.partial_update('my-resource', cluster='my-cluster', desiredCount=2)``.
+This allows you to pass in the primary key for the model, plus any other keyword arguments that you want to update.
+For example, ``Model.objects.partial_update('my-resource', attribute=2)``.
 * ``delete`` - delete a resource by passing in the primary key for the model.
 * ``get_many`` - get many resources.
 This is somewhere between a ``get`` (for a single object) and a ``list`` (all objects).
 The signature of this varies by resource type.
+And the number of items available to be returned will vary also.
 This will not exist for all models.
 * ``list`` - list all resources of a given type.
 For example, ``Model.objects.list()``.
   ``list`` will handle any pagination required by the AWS API, and often will offer ways to filter or refine your resulting list of objects.
 This will depend on the